 It is through Self Responsibility, Education, Knowledge and Ownership that we can make a difference, Enforcement is and should be the last resort.

 Natural Restorations has teamed up with us for cleanups in the areas where Footprints Matter has been working the past 9 years.
 The first joint team event was on April 30th, 2016.
 Near the Old Florence Highway and Kelvin Highway.
 We also teamed up for Surrounding Superior in October of that year.
-Teaming up with them for our 8th annual stewardship event on January 21st, was a huge success.
-And we are pleased to see them team up with us for the 2018 annual event.
+Teaming up with them for our 8th and 9th annual stewardship event was a huge success.
+And we are pleased to see them team up with us for the 2019 annual event.

 Arizona State Land Department; We are proud to report that in the initial areas of Peralta Road the trash dumping is minimal, and the illegal target shooting on the ASLD and leaving shooter trash has decreased due to proper signage, education and enforcement.
 Areas between Gold Canyon and Queen Valley still have pockets of shooter trash and illegal target shooting activities as well as newly household trash dump issues.
 We are working with the permittees and ASLD to determine a better course of action for these areas.
 The permittees have established safety fences on main roads with minimal access points which will minimize access for illegal uses on ASLD.